Living in Krabi: key legal considerations for foreign residents in Thailand

 Long-Term Resident (LTR) Visa

-The Long-Term Resident (LTR) Visa is designed to attract high-net-worth individuals, including wealthy retirees, entrepreneurs, investors, and skilled workers living in Krabi.
-The LTR Visa provides a streamlined solution for those seeking long-term residency in Thailand, offering several benefits such as 10-year residency, divided into two 5-year terms, and an exemption from the 90-day reporting requirement.
+The Long-Term Resident (LTR) Visa attracts high-net-worth individuals, including wealthy retirees, entrepreneurs, investors, and skilled workers living in Krabi.
+The LTR Visa offers a streamlined solution for those seeking long-term residency in Thailand.
+It provides several benefits, such as 10-year residency, divided into two 5-year terms, and an exemption from the 90-day reporting requirement.

-To qualify for the LTR Visa, applicants must meet the specific criteria outlined by the Board of Investment (BOI), and there are four primary categories under which foreign nationals can apply:
+To qualify for the LTR Visa, applicants must meet the specific criteria outlined by the Board of Investment (BOI).
+Foreign nationals can apply under four primary categories:

-2. Wealthy Individuals: For high-net-worth individuals seeking residency, they must invest at least USD 500,000 in Thai government bonds or real estate.
-This category is ideal for those who wish to invest without engaging in business operations.
+Wealthy Individuals: High-net-worth individuals seeking residency must invest at least USD 500,000 in Thai government bonds or real estate.
+This category suits those who wish to invest without engaging in business operations.

-3. Highly Skilled Professionals: This category is for professionals in sectors such as technology, healthcare, and finance.
-Applicants must have highly specialized skills and a salary of at least USD 80,000 per year, along with the necessary qualifications in their respective fields.
+Highly Skilled Professionals: Professionals in sectors such as technology, healthcare, and finance qualify for this category.
+Applicants must possess highly specialized skills and earn at least USD 80,000 per year, along with the necessary qualifications in their respective fields.

-4. Investors: Applicants seeking this category must demonstrate an investment of at least USD 500,000 in a Thai business or startup with the intention of creating economic value within Thailand.
-These investments must be in accordance with the BOI’s regulations, ensuring substantial contributions to the Thai economy.
+Investors: Applicants in this category must demonstrate an investment of at least USD 500,000 in a Thai business or startup.
+They must aim to create economic value within Thailand.
+These investments must comply with the BOI’s regulations, ensuring substantial contributions to the Thai economy.

 Non-Immigrant O Visa

-As per Section 18 of the Immigration Act B.E.
-2522 (1979), a Non-Immigrant O visa is granted to individuals aged 50 and above, initially valid for 90 days.
-Retirees can apply for an extension to convert this visa into a Non-Immigrant O-A Visa, which is valid for one year and renewable annually for living in Krabi.
+Section 18 of the Immigration Act B.E.
+2522 (1979) grants a Non-Immigrant O visa to individuals aged 50 and above.
+The visa is initially valid for 90 days.
+Retirees can apply for an extension to convert this visa into a Non-Immigrant O-A Visa, valid for one year and renewable annually for living in Krabi.

 Non-Immigrant O-X Visa

-The Non-Immigrant O-X visa is another option for retirees living in Krabi, available to nationals from specific countries, including France, Germany, and the United States.
-This visa grants a five-year stay, renewable once, and offers the benefit of a longer-term residence option compared to the O-A visa.
+The Non-Immigrant O-X visa is another option for retirees living in Krabi.
+It is available to nationals from specific countries, including France, Germany, and the United States.
+This visa grants a five-year stay, renewable once, offering a longer-term residence option compared to the O-A visa.

-While the O-A visa is generally more flexible in terms of financial thresholds, the O-X visa is particularly suited for retirees who seek a long-term stay with less frequent renewal requirements.
-However, retirees holding either of these visas must still comply with the 90-day reporting requirement as per Section 37 of the Immigration Act B.E.
+While the O-A visa generally offers more flexibility in terms of financial thresholds, the O-X visa suits retirees seeking long-term stay with fewer renewals.
+However, retirees holding either visa must still comply with the 90-day reporting requirement under Section 37 of the Immigration Act B.E.
 2522 (1979).

 Non-Immigrant B Visa (Work or Business)

 For individuals intending to work or conduct business while living in Krabi, the Non-Immigrant B visa is the appropriate option.
 This visa is governed by Section 18 of the Immigration Act B.E.
-2522 (1979), which allows foreign nationals to enter Thailand for employment or business purposes.
-Documentation required for this visa includes proof of employment or business registration, and once in Thailand, the visa can be extended for longer stays.
+2522 (1979).
+It allows foreign nationals to enter Thailand for employment or business purposes.

 Education (ED) Visa